Black, white, cream, red, brown

 Clip their nails when needed.
 They can have erect or floppy ears.
 If they have floppy ears, they need to be cleaned more frequently.
 Wash them out carefully at least once a week to remove any moisture or debris buildup and prevent ear infections.

 Check the health history of the parents before adopting a puppy.
 They give you a better idea of the types of diseases that this breed is prone to suffer from, so you are prepared.

 There are no noticeable differences between males and females of this breed.

 The Chin-Wa is a breed to give much consideration if you want a dog who will adore you.
-They appreciate being showered with attention and love and will do the same in return.
+This Japanese Chin and Chihuahua mix appreciate being showered with attention and love and will do the same in return.
 Even though they are vocal and make their presence known, they are also all-around a low-maintenance breed.

 Featured Image Credit: studio hoto, Shutterstock